projectpages/project-pages/projects/project1.md

 ---
 layout: project
-title: "Project 1"
+title: "Example Projects"
-description: "Description of Project #1"
+description: "Examples of Projects over the years"
 header-img: "img/home-bg.jpg"
 category: Projects
 ---

+# First Project
+This is an example of a project